Vintage Must de Cartier Watches – The Perfect Starter Luxury Wristwatch

 Although they were a tremendous commercial success for many decades, Cartier eventually discontinued its Must de Cartier tank line of watches in the mid 2000s.
 This was done because the company wanted to preserve its image as an extremely exclusive luxury brand, and felt that having a Cartier Tank available under the $2,000 price point might erode its reputation.

-Cartier Tank Wristwatches For Sale on eBay
+Cartier Tank Wristwatches for Sale on eBay

 Consequently, Must de Cartier watches are often treated as an afterthought in today’s vintage watch scene.
 This is a tragedy, as these high quality timepieces were built to very exacting standards.
 They allow the aspiring watch collector to own a genuine vintage Cartier Tank – a bona fide luxury watch – at a surprisingly reasonable price.